dclowd9901/lscenery/README.md

 # Lscenery

-Lscenery will create logical form markup from your JSON.
+Lscenery creates an actionable model that allows key-value observance, and will create logical form markup from your JSON.

 ## What's it for?

+First, Lscenery supercharges JSON structures with the ability to subscribe to changes on the model, and to query on the model itself with notation you might be familiar with if you've used MongoDB.

-Lscenery runs up through your JSON structure and does a couple of things
+Second, Lscenery runs up through your JSON structure and does a couple of things

 1) It figures out what kind of input markup should be displayed based on the structure of the JSON itself.